duxlab/tDCS_training/README.md

 This repository contains a series of cognitive task scripts that were executed on Mac minicomputers (2014 model; 2.8 GHz Intel Core i5, OSX High Sierra v 10.13.6) and displayed on 24-inch ASUS VG248 monitors with a 144Hz refresh rate.

-All of the tasks were run with MATLAB 2016b (The MathWorks, Inc., Matick, MA) using custom code and Psychtoolbox87,88.
+All of the tasks were run with MATLAB 2016b (The MathWorks, Inc., Matick, MA) using custom code and Psychtoolbox.
 For more details on Psychtoolbox, please visit [http://psychtoolbox.org](http://psychtoolbox.org).

 ## Compatibility